netatalk.io

 AppleTalk Kernel Module

 Netatalk relies on AppleTalk support in the kernel to make use of the DDP layer.
-The atalkd daemon will attempt to dynamically load the kernel module if not detected, and error out if all attempts fail.
+The atalkd daemon, which is part of the Netatalk package when built with AppleTalk support, will attempt to dynamically load the kernel module if not detected, and error out if all attempts fail.
 You can still use the DSI layer (TCP/IP) without an AppleTalk kernel module.

 At the time of writing, Linux and NetBSD are known to have officially maintained AppleTalk kernel modules.
-At least Debian Linux (as of Bullseye) comes with the kernel module compiled in by default.
-There is code for a Solaris kernel module in the Netatalk source tree.
+Most major Linux distributions provide the AppleTalk kernel module by default, but others may need user intervention to enable.

 Sharing a modern printer over AppleTalk